-The starting point for anyone wishing to serve as a Waterloo Engineering teaching assistant (TA), ExpecTAtions is a mandatory two-day workshop currently offered in the spring and fall each year.
+The starting point for anyone wishing to serve as a Waterloo Engineering teaching assistant (TA), ExpecTAtions is a mandatory workshop currently offered near the end of the fall and winter terms.
 Students who attend and successfully complete all required components receive a certificate noting their achievement.

 During the workshop, participants work in small, discipline-specific groups led by two mentors: one faculty member and one student with TA experience.
 These faculty and student mentors help prepare participants for the TA role by sharing their own experiences and perspectives.
 The workshop also includes an online component.
 Through this combination of small-group and online activities, participants learn about the roles and responsibilities of TAs, practise giving lessons and marking student work, and examine the working relationships between TAs, professors and students.

 Completion of ExpecTAtions is required for anyone wishing to serve as a teaching assistant in the Faculty of Engineering.

 Students will be invited to register for the December 2020 offering of ExpecTAtions by their department contact: